Gerald Posner: Legal career

 Posner also assisted other high-profile defendants.
-He advised Dr. Conrad Murray, charged with manslaughter in the death of pop icon Michael Jackson as part of a British documentary over Murray's role.
-Posner provided pro-bono advice to Viktor Bout, the Russian arms dealer nicknamed in the press as the "Merchant of Death" and played by actor Nicolas Cage in the film, Lord of War.
+He advised Dr. Conrad Murray, charged with manslaughter in the death of pop icon Michael Jackson, as part of a British documentary over Murray's role.
+Posner provided pro-bono advice to Viktor Bout, the Russian arms dealer nicknamed in the press as the "Merchant of Death" (played by actor Nicolas Cage in the film Lord of War).

 According to Posner, his legal training has given him a "big" edge in his primary career as an investigative reporter and author.

 Posner is a member of the New York and Washington D.C.
 Bars and the International Criminal Bar.

+In 2015, the Chicago Tribune called Posner "a merciless little pitbull of an investigator."

 Personal life

 Posner is married to author and journalist Trisha Posner.